Avaiga/taipy-doc/docs/manuals/userman/versioning/development_mode.md

 version before running the application.
 This ensures a fresh start for the application.
 When running an application in development mode, a development version is created.

-In the following, we consider a basic Taipy Core application `main.py`:
+In the following, we consider a basic Taipy application `main.py` using scenario and data management:

 ```python linenums="1" title="main.py"
 {%